-The Prophet’s Ascension, also known as “Isra and Miraj,” is a Muslim holiday observed on the 27th day of the Islamic month Rajab.
+The Prophet’s Ascension, also known as “Isra and Miraj,” is observed on the 27th day of the Islamic month Rajab.

 It is believed that Muhammed ascended to heaven to receive special instructions on proper prayer practice from Allah.
 The date migrates about 11 days earlier each year due to the differences between a lunar versus a solar calendar.

 The name Isra and Miraj is given to the holiday because of Muhammed’s journey from Mecca to Jerusalem followed by the ascension to heaven, for Isra means “night journey,” and miraj means “ascension.”